Korea Transit & Transportation

 Details on the 51 FSS website at https://www.51fss.com/information-tickets-travel/

-Transportation from Incheon direct to Dragon Hill Lodge is easiest by using AAFES Taxi.
+Unfortunately, there is no longer a shuttle bus between the Dragon Hill Lodge and the airports.
+Using a Taxi service is the only mode from the Dragon Hill to the airports.
+Transportation to and from Incheon IAP to the Dragon Hill Lodge is easiest by using AAFES Taxi.
 It's about $80 give or take, but they will pick you up at the airport and bring you right to the DHL on Yongsan.
-There is a mobile app you can use to arrange a pickup appointment called AAFES Taxi OR you can email them directly to make an appointment at taxi@usfktaxi.com, which is my preferred method (I travel a lot).
+There is a mobile app you can use to arrange a pickup appointment called AAFES Taxi OR you can email them directly at taxi@usfktaxi.com to make an appointment, which is my preferred method (I travel a lot).
 Just email them with the information listed below.
 They will reply quickly with confirmation.

 Email: taxi@usfktaxi.com